steve-dickinson/ai-multi-agent/docs/index.md

     *   **Analyze**: Use the dashboard to get a full report.
     *   **Debate**: Pit agents against each other to find the balance between simplicity and accuracy.
     *   **Simulate**: See your content through the eyes of an "Anxious User".

+---
+*Disclaimer: This is a personal experimentation project to explore the capabilities of AI agents in content workflows.
+It is not an official tool and is not currently in use by any department.*